9 Inspiring Retail Display Ideas to Boost Sales in Your Store

 • Do you need a mobile display, or will it be stationary?

-• How important is environmental friendliness to you?
+• How important is sustainability to you?
 Some materials are coated in harmful chemicals that can’t be recycled.

 • Do your items need to be secured behind a locking case or on a tether, or can they be out in the open?